What is Cash Flow Per Share (CFPS)?

 = 10 / 100

 The Kingsman if tracked its cash flows earlier, would have known its poor cash collection performance and would have avoided the situation of crisis.
 High EPS just indicates the expected earnings the shareholders may get in the form of dividend for every share they held.
 CFPS shows the actual cash flow carried by the Kingsman during the quarter.

 - EPS is an important profitability metric but CFPS should never be overlooked.

 - Earnings can be manipulated but cash flows present the true picture.
 Hence in finance and accounting, it is said that “Cash is the King”

 - Every company to a certain extent manipulates some numbers to increase or decrease their profit values.
 E.g. services to be provided over the next three years, the company recorded a lump-sum amount of all three years as revenue in the current year itself and inflate the overall value. a company should have distributed the revenue in all three years or record as and when received

-- Companies show assets worth billions in their books but actually did not exist ever and charges heavy depreciation to lower their profit figures in order to pay fewer taxes.
+- Companies show assets worth billions in their books but actually did not exist ever and charge heavy depreciation to lower their profit figures in order to pay fewer taxes.
 Classic examples are companies like Enron, Worldcom, Adelphia.
 Their Balance sheet looks extremely impressive and justifies the low-profit figures due to high depreciation costs.
-Such extreme manipulation enters the category of frauds.
+Such extreme manipulation enters the category of fraud.

 - Investors must also study cash flow statements and calculate financial ratios like CFPS other than EPS or P/E ratio.